spring1843/go-dsa/heap/README.md

 ## Implementation

-The Go standard library includes an implementation of a heap in [container/heap](https://golang.org/pkg/container/heap/).
+The Go standard library includes an implementation of heap in [container/heap](https://golang.org/pkg/container/heap/).
 Below is an example of a maximum heap implementation:

 ```Go
 package main